RenderKit/ospray/README.md

 Example Viewer
 --------------

-OSPRay also includes a exemplary viewer application `ospExampleViewerSg`, showcasing all features of OSPRay.
+OSPRay also includes an exemplary viewer application `ospExampleViewerSg`, showcasing all features of OSPRay.
 The Example Viewer uses the ImGui library for user interface controls.
 The viewer is based on a prototype OSPRay scenegraph interface where its nodes are